Home Audio Using HifiBerry And Raspberry Pi

 </policy>

-Other minor troubles along the way ΒΆ
+Other minor troubles along the way ¶

 - Audio quality might be bad if the volume in

-is set to 100.
-Fire upalsamixer
+alsamixeris set to 100.
+Fire upalsamixerand turn it down.

-Enjoy ΒΆ
+Enjoy ¶

-With this it should be possible to pair devices using bluetoothctl
+With this it should be possible to pair devices using

-them play music on the Raspberry’s speakers.
+bluetoothctl and have them play music on the Raspberry’s

 To get the most out of the setup it makes sense to also install MPD or Mopidy but this is out of scope for this post.

-(And once everything else is running, installing one of those two is
+(And once everything else is running, installing one of those two

-should be straight forward anyway)
+is should be straight forward anyway)